Iselinklementin/semester-project-2/README.md

 **Product images**
 For adding/editing product images use either of these 2 methods:

-    Use a file upload field to upload images to Strapi, or Use a text input that allows a URL to be entered.
+- Use a file upload field to upload images to Strapi
+- Use a text input that allows a URL to be entered.
 This allows an image from an external URL to be used as the product image.

 **Delete existing product**
 Allow products to be deleted.
 Before a product is deleted you must display a confirmation dialog.